undefined

 I mention the terms “throw” and “swerve” above, which I define below.
 “Squirt” is another term you should be familiar with in order to understand English.

-- When the cue ball curves during travel due to spin, force, along with cue impact.
+• Swerve: When the cue ball curves during travel because of spin combined with the angle of cue impact.
 Essentially swerve is used to circumvent balls in the cue ball’s path.
 This is called a massé shot, and is done by elevating the cue stick and hitting the cue ball on its side.

 Worth checking out: A quality cue helps you practice better, take a look at the Players Technology Series HXT15 Cue on Amazon.